 (Tick box to make post sticky)

 Learn more about making posts sticky here:

-If you’ve scheduled a WordPress post to be published in the future, but then change your mind and decide to publish it immediately, simply return to the Edit Post screen for your scheduled post.
+If you’ve scheduled a blog post to publish later, but then change your mind and want to publish it immediately, just go back to the Edit Post screen for your scheduled post.

 Click Publish …